MuhammedImdaad/effective-CPP/item54/README.md

 * An exception hierarchy
 * C89's standard library

 TR1 specifies 14 new components and all new utilities were later incorporated into C++11 and beyond.
+The overall guideline is that developers should leverage the C++ Standard Library to avoid reinventing the wheel and benefit from well-tested, efficient implementations.
 ### Things to Remember
 * The primary standard C++ library functionality consists of the STL, iostreams, and locales.
 The C99 standard library is also included.